andreipfeiffer/css-in-js/README.md

 #### Conclusions

 Styled components offers a novel approach to styling components using the `styled` method which creates a new component including the defined styles.
-You don't feel like writting CSS, so coming from CSS Modules we'll have to learn a new, more programatic way, to define styles.
+We don't feel like writting CSS, so coming from CSS Modules we'll have to learn a new, more programatic way, to define styles.
 Because it allows both `string` and `object` syntax, it's a pretty flexibile solution both for migrating our existing styles, and for starting a project from scratch.
 Also, the maintainers did a pretty good job keeping up with most of the innovations in this field.

 However before adopting it, we must be aware that it comes with a certain cost for our bundle size.